 We help victims of bicycle accidents claim a wide range of damages, such as medical expenses, lost wages, pain and suffering, and more.
-Whether you’re ready to pursue legal action or you’re not sure if a legal claim is the best path for you, one of our top Washington, DC accident lawyers would love to meet with you for a free consultation.
+Whether you’re ready to pursue legal action or you’re not sure if a legal claim is the best path for you, one of our top Washington, DC accident lawyers is ready to discuss your case.

-Under DC law, bicyclists have all the same duties and privileges as motor vehicles.
+Under DC law, bicyclists have all the same duties and privileges as those driving motor vehicles.
 As with car accidents, bicycle accidents should be reported to the police.
 The police will come to the scene to investigate the accident, including interviewing the involved parties and witnesses and gathering evidence to decide the fault of the accident.
-A biker hit by a car should gather evidence, too, including pictures or videos, and get basic contact information from the driver.
+A cyclist hit by a car should gather evidence, if they are able, including pictures or videos, and get basic contact information from the driver and witnesses.

-To claim compensation for damages, losses, or even death after a bike accident in Washington DC, you must prove the negligence or wrongful act of the at-fault party.
-An injured biker should receive medical care and document injuries, medical conditions, or treatments necessitated by the accident.
+To claim compensation for damages after a bike accident in Washington, DC, you must prove the negligence or wrongful act of the at-fault party.
+An injured biker should receive medical care immediately after the accident and document injuries, medical conditions, or treatments necessitated by the accident.

 Insurance policies often cover bike accident damages, but oftentimes, insurance settlements outside of court won’t fully cover the full costs of the medical expenses, suffering, or death that was directly caused by the accident.

 Traumatic brain injuries may have long-term symptoms and effects, including permanent impairment.
-Wearing a bike helmet can help decrease your risk of brain trauma, although insurance companies cannot reduce your settlement if you were not wearing a helmet at the time of the crash.
+Wearing a bike helmet can help decrease your risk of brain trauma; although if you are over 16, you are not legally required to wear a helmet.
+However, insurance companies may try to reduce your settlement if you were not wearing a helmet at the time of the crash.

 Broken bones and multiple fractures may require surgical intervention, extensive healing times, and serious permanent disability.